-- · Attract, retain and motivate qualified executives - · Attract, retain and motivate qualified executives - · Align executives' interests with those of shareholders - Hold executives accountable for our performance - · Attract, retain and motivate qualified executives - · Attract, retain and motivate qualified executives
+- · Attract, retain and motivate qualified executives - Attract, retain and motivate qualified executives - · Align executives' interests with those of shareholders - · Hold executives accountable for our performance - · Attract, retain and motivate qualified executives - · Attract, retain and motivate qualified executives

 The individual compensation elements are intended to create a total compensation package for each Named Officer that we believe achieves our compensation objectives and provides competitive compensation opportunities.
 To date, Mr. Mitchell, our chief executive officer, president and chairman of the board of directors, has determined the base salary of our senior executive officers and made recommendations to our board of directors for equity incentive awards to our senior executive officers.
-Mr. Mitchell is the only Named Officer serving as a member of our board of directors or responsible for determining the base salary paid to our senior executive officers.
+Mr. Mitchell's compensation is determined and approved by our board of directors, excluding Mr. Mitchell is the only Named Officer serving as a member of our board of directors or responsible for determining the base salary paid to our senior executive officers.